Klang Valley Integrated Transit System: History

-STAR LRT, a light metro system, was first conceived in the 1981 Transport Master Plan, when the Malaysian government proposed a network of light rapid transit (LRT) lines connecting Kuala Lumpur city centre with the surrounding areas.
-An agreement was signed between the government and STAR in 1992.

 The first rail transit system to provide local rail services in Kuala Lumpur and the surrounding Klang Valley suburban areas was introduced on 14 August 1995, as the KTM Komuter.
 A year later in December 1996, STAR LRT entered into service, followed by the PUTRA LRT which opened in stages beginning September 1998.

+STAR LRT, a light rapid transit (LRT) system, was first conceived in the 1981 Transport Master Plan, when the Malaysian government proposed a network of LRT lines connecting Kuala Lumpur city centre with the surrounding areas.
+An agreement was signed between the government and STAR in 1992 and construction began in 1993.
+A second LRT system, the PUTRA LRT, was conceived and began construction in 1994.
+Both systems would eventually begin operations in 1996 and 1998 respectively.

 The initial plan was for STAR and PUTRA to build, own and manage the LRTs.
-However, both companies ran into financial difficulties and were heavily in debt by 2001, which led to the government taking over both LRTs via Syarikat Prasarana Negara Bhd, now known as Prasarana Malaysia Bhd.
+However, both companies ran into financial difficulties and were heavily in debt by 2001, which led to the government taking over both LRTs via Syarikat Prasarana Negara Bhd, now known as Prasarana Malaysia.
 The LRT lines were subsequently renamed to LRT Ampang and Sri Petaling Lines, and LRT Kelana Jaya Line respectively.

 In April 2002, Express Rail Link, which began construction in May 1997, entered into service, with two lines that connect KL Sentral to the newly built Kuala Lumpur International Airport (KLIA) (now KLIA Terminal 1).
 The lines were extended to KLIA's Terminal 2 (then known as klia2) in 2014.